Why Choose Ruitai for CNC Rapid Prototyping Project?

 Maximum Part Size: The part size of CNC Milling should be 400 x 250 x 150 mm, while CNC Turning should be 500 mm x 1000 mm.

-For this, the parts formed by CNC Prototype acts as a substitute for real things.
-Not only this, but CNC Prototype is also more affordable than 3D printing.
+For this, the parts formed by CNC machining acts as a substitute for real things.
+Not only this, but it is also more affordable than 3D printing.

-The suitability of CNC Prototype depends on the prototype, the material used, and the purpose of making that prototype.
+The suitability of CNC parts depends on the prototype, the material used, and the purpose of making that prototype.
 These all factors guide users to opt for the most appropriate method of prototyping.

-A large number of advantages make CNC Prototype the best method to use, which include quality of parts, the option of materials, speed of production, and especially similarity of the final part.
+A large number of advantages make it the best method to use, which include quality of parts, the option of materials, speed of production, and especially similarity of the final part.